kyduff/DICE-models/README.md

 on Windows.

 Follow the usage instructions and run as many simulations as you want!
 To change the parameters, you can edit the default values in `specs.py`.
 To get the original version, just re-download the original file form this repository.
 (This is pretty clunky, but I don't currently have the time to wrap this up with a better UX)

+## Next steps

+This is still a work in progress, and there are a number of things that can be done to improve the codebase.
+Some places to start are:

+-  replace `scipy.optimize` with a symbolic solver like [CasADi](https://web.casadi.org) or some implementation of [IPOPT](https://github.com/coin-or/Ipopt) that finds a better optimum
+-  update the interface for changing parameters to be more user-friendly
+-  add a receding horizon to simulate an infinite horizon